Meetings, Hearings and Notices

 NDOT has developed a Title VI plan to assure that services, programs and activities of the Department are offered, conducted and administered fairly, without regard to race, color, national origin, gender, age, disability, economic status, or ability to communicate in English of the participants or beneficiaries.

 The Nevada Department of Transportation has modified our Title VI plan and is presenting that plan to the public.
 The plan is available through this link.
+The accompanying Public Involvement Policy is available here.
 Or, a paper copy of the plan can be obtained by contacting or visiting:

 Nevada Department of Transportation